Thomas Ryan (artist): Biography

 Born in St Joseph's Street, Limerick in 1929, Thomas Ryan grew up in Davis Street in the city.
 He was educated at the Limerick College of Art and the National College of Art in Dublin where he studied under well-known artists such as Seán Keating and Maurice MacGonigal.
 Ryan worked in a variety of media, including oil paints, watercolours, charcoal, pencil and red and brown chalks.
 Some of his portraiture subjects include Ronnie Delaney, Patrick Hillery, Seán Keating and Éamon de Valera.
 His works Flight of the Earls and GPO 1916 are regarded as two of the country's most important historical works.
 Ryan's medallic work included designing the old Irish one pound coin and the Millennium fifty pence piece.
 During his ten-year presidency of the Royal Hibernian Academy, he undertook the task of successfully completing the unfinished RHA Gallagher Gallery in Dublin.

 Personal life and death

 Ryan lived in Ashbourne, County Meath for about 45 years.
-He died in Blanchardstown, Co.Dublin on 15 September 2021, a day before his 92nd birthday.
+He died in Blanchardstown, County Dublin on 15 September 2021, a day before his 92nd birthday.